utxostack/utxo-stack-doc/docs/glossary.md

 A DA chain validator who has a stake in the DA staking contract.
 A validator has the chance to participate in the consensus of a block by signing.
 A validator's stake will be slashed if they sign an invalid block.

-### DA light client
+### DA light client (RGB++ contract)

-A DA chain light client deployed on the RGB++ layer.
+A DA chain light client contract deployed on the RGB++ layer.
 RGB++ contracts can access the DA light client to prove data is submitted to the DA chain.

+### DA light client node

+A DA chain light client node can verify DA chain blocks with high confidence by using the data availability sampling protocol.

 ### App chain